Out-Law Guide 7 min. read

 Writing down allowances are available in respect of expenditure on certain types of plant and machinery.
 Details of what constitutes plant and machinery can be found in HMRC guidance.

-You apply writing down allowances to the sum of the following:
+Writing down allowances are applied to the sum of the following:

-There are two different rates of capital allowance – the main rate of 18% and the 'special rate' of 8%.
-The special rate reduces to 6% from April 2019.
+There are two different rates of capital allowance – the main rate of 18% and the 'special rate' of 6%.

 Businesses can claim an annual investment allowance for capital expenditure incurred on most items of plant and machinery.
 The annual investment allowance gives 100% capital allowances on expenditure up to £200,000 a year.
 Businesses which are members of a group of companies only get one annual investment allowance for the whole group.